 For Young People The young people and families with young children are important members of our congregation; they are in a real sense the future of the church.

-Good News at 10 on the first Sunday of the month is for children of all ages, and is an opportunity for all to meet together to chat and socialise.
+Tea Time Worship at 3:30 on the first Sunday of the month is for children of all ages, and is an opportunity for all to meet together to chat and socialise over tea and cake.

 Other activities for young people include: – Minnows Toddlers’ Group every Monday morning (except Bank holiday) 10am to 11.30 in Wilmcote village hall.
 Organised by the churches of St Andrews, Wilmcote and St John the Baptist, Aston Cantlow (see further details below). – ‘Messy Church’ on Good Friday.